AdobeDocs/marketo.en/help/sky/navigating-program-schedule-view.md

 ## View Settings

-In the top right corner of the program schedule view, click View Settings to filter your entries by Tentative, Confirmed, and/or Finished.
+In the top right corner of the program schedule view, click [!UICONTROL View Settings] to filter your entries by [!UICONTROL Tentative], [!UICONTROL Confirmed], and/or [!UICONTROL Finished].

    ![Image Four](/help/sky/assets/program-schedule-view/navigating-program-schedule-view/navigating-program-schedule-view-4.png)